abesto/blog/source/_posts/2013-06-21-recurring-madness-functional-bash.markdown

 boundaries.
 What's the root of all evil?
 (We have several of those, now that I think about it).
 Anyway, one possible root of all evil is `eval`.
 It lets us build a string, and evaluate it in the current context.
-Can we build a string that, when evaluated, will define exactly the function we need? *HELL YES!*.
+Can we build a string that, when evaluated, will define exactly the function we need? *HELL YES!*

 ```bash
 compose() {